paper-review111/Convolutional-NHPP-Wildfire-Risk-Quantification/README.md

 - Vegetation data from the NASA MODIS data product: https://ladsweb.modaps.eosdis.nasa.gov/search/order/4/MOD09GQ--61/2022-07-08..2022-07-09/DB/Tile:H8V5.
 ## Usage
 - ```powerline_fire.py``` Before processing the environmental variables, the linear network of the power transmission lines should be made by [powerline_fire.py](https://github.com/paper-review111/Convolutional-NHPP-Wildfire-Risk-Quantification/blob/main/powerline_fire.py).
 In addiction, this file also projects the wildfire incident data to the linear network of the power transmisssion lines for the interested area.
-- ```noaa_hrrr.py``` [noaa_hrrr.py](https://github.com/paper-review111/Convolutional-NHPP-Wildfire-Risk-Quantification-for-Power-Transmission-Lines/blob/main/noaa_hrrr.py) is used to obtain and process the NOAA-HRRR dataset.
-This file can download the dataset online and process the meteorological data for the power transmission lines.
+- ```noaa_hrrr.py``` The meteorological data from the NOAA HRRR model can be obtained and processed by [noaa_hrrr.py](https://github.com/paper-review111/Convolutional-NHPP-Wildfire-Risk-Quantification-for-Power-Transmission-Lines/blob/main/noaa_hrrr.py).
+This file does not need to download the raw dataset, and the required meteorological data can be download and processed directly.
-- [modis_ndvi.py](https://github.com/paper-review111/Convolutional-NHPP-Wildfire-Risk-Quantification-for-Power-Transmission-Lines/blob/main/modis_ndvi.py) are used to process the NOAA-HRRR and NASA-MODIS datasets respectively.
+- ```modis_ndvi.py``` The raw vegetation data from the NASA MODIS data product should be downloaded before [noaa_hrrr.py](https://github.com/paper-review111/Convolutional-NHPP-Wildfire-Risk-Quantification-for-Power-Transmission-Lines/blob/main/noaa_hrrr.py) can be implemented.

 ## Reproducibility
 -
 -